emee-dev/emee-dev/README.md

 ## Projects

 [//]: # "This is a comment"
-- 🚀 Check out my project [Project Name](link-to-project-repo)
+- 🚀 Check out my projects [Github](https://github.com/emee-dev/hackathon)
 - 🎉 Another cool project [Code Vault](https://github.com/jae-sd/hackathon)

 ## Let's Connect!

 I'm always eager to connect with fellow developers, share experiences, and collaborate on interesting projects.
-Feel free to reach out to me via [LinkedIn](your-linkedin-profile) or follow me on [Twitter](https://twitter.com/___emee_?).
+Feel free to reach out to me on [Twitter](https://twitter.com/___emee_?).

+[//]: # "via [LinkedIn](your-linkedin-profile) or follow me"

 Looking forward to meeting new friends and learning together! 😄